At Gaist, we are experts in collecting and analysing data for all our customers.

 We work in collaboration with Project Managers and we cover every part of the data spectrum from data collection and analytics through to reporting and presentation.
 We can help you reduce risks, increase operational efficiency and funding options in order to achieve your vision and goals.

 Current methods of carrying out safety inspections are very resource intensive.
 It relies on inspectors walking designated routes to identify safety defects.
 This method is very time consuming, enables only a limited area to be inspected daily and is considered inefficient due to the number of defect free roads inspected.
 The data that these inspectors collect is highly valuable and can be used in legal proceedings and therefore there is a need for this data to be captured, analysed and stored in a more systematic way to support these proceedings.
-Gaist has developed, and is currently working with a number of highway authorities in England including; Blackpool, Cumbria County Council, Lancashire County Council, Blackburn with Darwen Council, Bristol Council, Manchester City Council, Southend and Wiltshire Council.
-Using our high definition, vehicle mounted cameras to collect road and footway condition data.
+Gaist has developed a mobile method to safely and quickly support these safety inspections, and is currently working with a number of highway authorities in England to implement it, including; Blackpool, Cumbria County Council, Lancashire County Council, Blackburn with Darwen Council, Bristol Council, Manchester City Council, Southend and Wiltshire Council.
+Using our high definition, vehicle mounted cameras to collect road and footway condition data we can support our partners to quickly identify safety defects and give their staff the tools to address them.
 This data is improving highway inspectors’ productivity, enabling surface condition to be assessed, reduce costs, and minimise the impact of personal injury claims thereby releasing resources for reinvestment in highway and footway projects.

 Please get in touch if you would like to find out more about this new initiative which Gaist can offer to highway authorities, as well as utility and telecom companies.